manasapala/multi-ami-multi-region-2/README.md

 }
 S3 event remains the same as earlier

-In the github the naming convention of install.sh changes as below:
+In the github the naming convention of install.sh changes as below
--app111.install.sh
+- app111.install.sh
--app112.install.sh
+- app112.install.sh
--app113.install.sh
+- app113.install.sh

 common-packer.json remains the same.